How Do I Apply Formats to Multiple Dimensions in IBM Planning Analytics?

 Read More

-Member Formatting in Planning Analytics Workspace
+How Do I Apply Member Formatting in Planning Analytics Workspace?

 Member Formatting in Planning Analytics Workspace Conditional formatting in MS Excel is a feature that automatically formats cells based on their values.
 This can include changing cell colors, borders, or font styles.
 IBM Planning Analytics Workspace (PAW) also offers conditional formatting capabilities, allowing you to highlight specific data points based on specific conditions (similar to how it works…